VinGarcia/ksql/README.md

 - Allow the ID field to have a different name
 - Allow database replicas for reading
 - Fix a bug that is causing "database locked" errors when some the tests fail
-- Implement a method of saving and struct fields as JSON on the database (an retrieving them)
+- Implement a JSON fields on the database (encoding/decoding them automatically into structs)
 - Double check if all reflection is safe on the Insert() function
-- Make sure SELECT * works even if not all fields are present
+- Make sure `SELECT *` works even if not all fields are present